rajeshphy/SKMU/_posts/Sem-II-2025/2025-12-10-Star-Delta.md

 tags: MSc
 ---

-# Star and Delta Connections of Resistors and Capacitors

-## Definition / Description / Context

 Star (also called Wye or Y) and Delta (Δ) connections are fundamental network configurations used extensively in electrical engineering, circuit design, and power system analysis.
 These connections help simplify complex three-phase networks, making them easier to analyze for voltage, current, impedance, and power calculations.
 The star connection consists of three circuit elements whose one end is connected to a common junction known as the star point or neutral point, while the other ends form the three independent phase terminals.
 This configuration resembles the shape of the letter ‘Y’.
 It is widely used in power transmission systems, distribution networks, and balanced load connections due to its ability to provide two voltage levels—phase and line voltages.